MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/reference-connect-version-history-archive.md

 * Restrict permissions available to privileged accounts on AD Connector account

-  * For new installations, the wizard will restrict the permissions that privileged accounts have on the MSOL account after creating the MSOL account.
+  * For new installations, the wizard will restrict the permissions that privileged accounts have on the Microsoft Graph PowerShell account after creating the Microsoft Graph PowerShell account.

 The changes will take care of following:
 1. Express Installations